 The object will be partially transparent (the degree of which you can set in the Display Settings table), and will not be select-able except in the detail table.

 Note: You can press and hold on a locked object to open the Hide/Solo/Lock menu.

 Object opacity is multiplied by object-type opacity and Group opacity to determine how it displays on the Plot.

-Plot Objects are created with a black Stroke and white Fill by default, but you can change them at any time using the color buttons that appear when the Object is selected, or through its detail table.
+Plot Objects are created with your default colors (a black Stroke and white Fill by default), but you can change them at any time using the color buttons that appear when the Object is selected, or through its detail table.

 An Object’s text labels (name, DMX channel, etc) will use its Stroke color unless the Object has a primary Group, in which case the labels will appear in the Group’s color.

-If you open the objects table when an object is selected, it will open with that object’s info, including its position, rotation, text display preferences, stroke and fill color, targeting and rigging relationships, Notes that refer to it, object description, and Groups to which it belongs.
+If you open the objects table when an object is selected, it will open with that object’s detail table, including its position, rotation, text display preferences, Stroke and Fill color, targeting and rigging relationships, Notes that refer to it, object description, and Groups to which it belongs.
 You can change any of these values by tapping the Edit button and see that change reflected in the workspace.

 When you open the Objects table with multiple objects selected, you’ll get the multi-selected detail table, in which you can change some of the properties of all selected objects.